JKupzig/ModelExperiment/README.md

  - ggspatial (1.1.9) - CRAN
  - sf (1.0-14) - CRAN

 Please note that the libraries for spatial data sp and rgdal are outdated.
 They can be easily replaced by using the library `terra`.
 However, as this work is partially done by a HPC using an older R version we've decided to stick to the outdated libraries for compatibility reason.

 The library WaterGAPLite is only used to load the GRDC data, so the download and installation is not mandatory to run the code.
 The function can be easily replaced by a self-written function for loading the GRDC files.

+## Information about code: 'src'
+The uploaded code is in the src-folder.
+Helper functions are placed in the src/helper-folder.
+The naming of the files is in line with the shown figures in Kupzig & Flörke (2025).
+**To create all figures used in the manuscript, create_figures.bat is provided.**

-## Information of uploaded data
+## Information of uploaded data: 'data'
 This folder contains several files that are required to reproduce the findings published in Kupzig & Flörke (2025).
-Note that observed discharge, i.e., GRDC data, is not part of the repository as well as the background layer for displaying the landmass (shown in Figure 1).
+Note that observed discharge, i.e., GRDC data, is not part of the repository as well as the background layer for displaying the landmass (shown in Figure 2 and A1).

 The code is written in a manner that it is still excecutable without showing the missing information.
 The missing information are all open source and can be retrieved under the dollowing adresses:
 - GRDC data: https://grdc.bafg.de/
 - landmass-borders: https://www.naturalearthdata.com/downloads/110m-physical-vectors/110m-land/